gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 work.

 #### Why's Gridcoin Different
-Most of these tokens are heavily centralized because only one person/group decides how they should be distributed.
-Many of these tokens have suddenly stopped because the people behind the projects decided to stop giving tokens out.
+* Most of these tokens are heavily centralized
+    * one person/group decides how they should be distributed
+        * Many of these tokens have suddenly stopped because the people behind the projects decided to stop giving tokens out.

-With Gridcoin there are systems in place that give no one person or group the ability to control distribution.
-The systems in place such as the [scrapers](scraper "wikilink") proof of stake, and others allow for a much more decentralized system.
+    * Gridcoin has systems in place to not give one person or group the ability to control distribution.

-Further, a major factor limiting the various tokens is that they lack an existing community and have to build this up.
-Whereas with Gridcoin, the community already exists.
+        * The [Scrapers](scraper "wikilink"), Proof of Stake, and more allow for a much more decentralized system.

+^
+^

+* New tokens lack an existing community
+    * Have to spend even more time on marketing, outreach, getting more developers, etc

+    * With Gridcoin, the community already exists
+        * Able to help keep growth from it
+        * Larger number of people to help with development, marketing, site building, and more

+^
+^

+* Tokens are limited in setting fees and changing other aspects
+    * Tokens don't run on their own network --- limited by system of the network they run on
-Additionally, because these aren't cryptocurrencies and are tokens, the ability to set fees and other aspects is limited.
-For instance on ethereum, to move tokens around you would have to spend ethereum from the ethereum gas transaction fees.
+        * For instance for erc20 tokens on ethereum, to move tokens around you have to spend ethereum to do it with the fees from the ethereum network itself

+    * Gridcoin runs on its own network
+        * The fees can be changed if the community decides to
+        * Other network level changes have and can be made